Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 The UK Chinese student secondhand market might have a brighter future.
 The number of Chinese international student rank first in the 2017-2018 UK higher education(UKCISA, 2019).
 Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of a circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.<br/>

-The target user is divided into two types, donator and buyer.
-While donator, the Chinese student who tries to get rid of second-hand burdens, the next round of student buyer had not yet arrived.
+The target user is divided into two types, donor and buyer.
+While donor, the Chinese student who tries to get rid of second-hand burdens, the next round of student buyer had not yet arrived.
 Especially due to the 2020 pandemic, the beginning of the on-site semester postponed and some of the students swtich to online learning.
 In general, there is a time gap between the two bodies of the student.
 RE:source link them together and pass down the re-usable items from the seniors to the juniors.<br/><br/>

 ## 3.4 The Offering